Fine structure of current noise spectra in nanoelectromechanical resonators: Current noise spectrum

-\textbf{\textit{Current noise spectrum.}} The current through the left/right junction induced by electron tunneling events can be written in the standard form via commutator of the Hamiltonian and particle number operator
+The current through the left/right junction, induced by electron tunneling events, can be expressed in the standard form using the commutator of the Hamiltonian and the particle number operator.

-In the experiments, one measures the current through either the left or the right lead, which dose not correspond to the naively calculated single-particle tunneling junction currents.
-Indeed, for the finite frequency noise measurements the properly defined current must include additional capacitive effects and can be written as \cite{Hanke95,Blanter01}:
+In the experiments, one measures the current through either the left or the right lead, which does not correspond to the naively calculated single-particle tunneling junction currents.
+Indeed, for finite-frequency noise measurements, the properly defined current must include additional capacitive effects and can be written as \cite{Hanke95,Blanter01}:

 For $C_{l}=C_{r}+C_g$, the symmetrized current noise correlation function is defined as